Buffalo Sabres: Post-lockout success (2005–2010)

-Return to blue and gold (2006–2010)

-The Sabres started the 2006–07 season 10–0, setting a new franchise record for consecutive wins to start a season, and becoming just the second team in NHL history (after the 1993–94 Toronto Maple Leafs) to open a season with a ten-game winning streak.
-They also set a new NHL record for consecutive road wins to start a season (eight), which was extended to ten games (tying the team record for consecutive road wins) with a 7–4 win over the Carolina Hurricanes on November 13, 2006.
+The Sabres started the 2006–07 season 10–0, setting a new franchise record for consecutive wins to start a season, and becoming just the second team in NHL history, after the 1993–94 Toronto Maple Leafs, to open a season with a ten-game winning streak.
+They also set a new NHL record for consecutive road wins to start a season (eight), which was extended to ten games (tying the team record for consecutive road wins) after a 7–4 win over the Carolina Hurricanes on November 13, 2006.
+This record would be beaten by the 2023–24 Los Angeles Kings.
 The team reached the 50-win plateau for the second time in franchise history.
-The Sabres won the presidents' Trophy for the first time in franchise history, giving them the home-ice advantage for their entire run in the 2007 playoffs.
+The Sabres won the Presidents' Trophy for the first time in franchise history, giving them the home-ice advantage for their entire run in the 2007 playoffs.
 They also tied the 1974–75 team's franchise record for points in a season.
-The team defeated the New York Islanders and the New York Rangers to reach their second consecutive Eastern Conference Finals.
+The team defeated the New York Islanders and the New York Rangers to reach their second consecutive conference finals.
 However, on May 19, they were eliminated by the Ottawa Senators after five games.

 In the April 9, 2007, issue of ESPN the Magazine, the team ranked first of 122 major professional sports franchises in North America.
 The Sabres were cited for their player accessibility, low ticket prices and exciting brand of hockey.